Polishdudealan/mrover-workspace/beaglebone/gps/README.md

 No data will be found if the GPS antenna does not "see" any satellites.
 For best performance, a clear view of the sky will be needed for the antenna.

 ### Notes
 In receiving LCM messages, "GPSData" might be changed to "GPS" in the future.
+GPS.lcm is the old struct from 2+ years ago.\
+The source code starts by sending a byte array to the GPS reciever to configure its data acquisition rate to 25Hz.
+This is only a runtime change.
+There are more configuration options (runtime and permament) available throught the GUI.

 ### Resources & Data Sheets
 [u-blox ZED-F9P GPS Datasheet](https://www.u-blox.com/sites/default/files/ZED-F9P_DataSheet_%28UBX-17051259%29.pdf)\